Dr. Emily Robins Sharpe

 Degrees & Credentials: BA with first-class honours in English, University of King’s College and Dalhousie University (Halifax, Nova Scotia); MA and PhD in English, the Pennsylvania State University (University Park, PA).

 Professional Interests: Current research focuses on international and multi-ethnic depictions of the Spanish Civil War.
-Courses emphasize transnational Anglophone modernism, postcolonial and cosmopolitan theory, Jewish literatures, and the digital humanities.
+Courses emphasize transnational Anglophone modernism, postcolonial and cosmopolitan theory, Jewish literatures, gender and sexuality, and the digital humanities.

 Professional Background: From 2012-2013, held an Editing Modernism in Canada postdoctoral fellowship in the School of English and Theatre Studies at the University of Guelph, (Guelph, Ontario).
 Taught undergraduate English courses at the University of Guelph and Penn State.

-Awards & Accolades: Co-applicant on a Social Sciences and Humanities Research Council of Canada Insight Development Grant, to fund research for “Canada and the Spanish Civil War, a Digital Research Environment” (2012-2014).
+Awards & Accolades: Collaborator on a Social Sciences and Humanities Research Council of Canada Insight Grant, to fund research for “Canada and the Spanish Civil War" (2014-2019).